rancher/docs/content/rancher/v2.5/en/install-rancher-on-k8s/_index.md

 ---
-title: Installing on a Kubernetes Cluster
+title: Install on a Kubernetes Cluster
 description: Learn how to install Rancher in development and production environments.
 Read about single node and high availability installation
 weight: 3
 ---